 As a result, the concept of Intersectional Feminism was introduced which acknowledges how race, gender, sexuality, class, ability etc. are interconnected.
 The term “intersectional feminist” is being thrown around so much by White feminists who don’t actively show up for Black women and girls that I find it difficult to identify with the movement.
 I identify as an Intersectional Womanist.

 If your activism simply ends at wearing pink hats and praising White suburban students for doing something Black students have been doing for generations, then you’re not doing enough.
-You need to start showing up for us by calling yourselves out and not only showing up to the events that make you comfortable, but also showing up to demonstrations that challenge issues that may not directly affect you.
+You need to start showing up for us by confronting your biases and not only showing up to the events that make you comfortable, but also showing up to demonstrations that challenge issues that may not directly affect you.

 Written by Stephanie Younger, a 16 year old Black student activist, organizer and writer who advocates for womanism, diversity in STEAM, the abolition of youth prisons and community non violence